zuleyhairmakk/zuleyhairmakk/README.md

 - 👋 Hi, I’m @zuleyhairmakk
-- 👀 I’m interested in NLU and NLP
+- 👀 I’m interested in Data Science
 - 📫 How to reach me zuleyhairmakk@gmail.com

 <!---